 - 3.1 In patients aged 65 years and older with diabetes, we advise assessing the patient's overall health (see Table 2) and personal values prior to the determination of treatment goals and strategies (see Table 3).
 (Ungraded Good Practice Statement) - 3.2 In patients aged 65 years and older with diabetes, we suggest that periodic cognitive screening should be performed to identify undiagnosed cognitive impairment.
-(2l⊕⊕OO)
+(21⊕⊕OO)

-Technical remark: Use of validated self-administered tests is an efficient and cost-effective way to imple- - Technical remark: Use of validated self-administered tests is an efficient and cost-effective way to implement screening (see text).
+Technical remark: Use of validated self-administered tests is an efficient and cost-effective way to implement screening (see text).
 Alternative screening test options, such as the Mini-Mental State Examination or Montreal Cognitive Assessment, are widely used.
 An initial screening should be performed at the time of diagnosis or when a patient enters a care program.
 Screening should be repeated every 2 to 3 years after a normal screening test result for patients without cognitive complaints or repeated 1 year after a borderline normal test result.
-Always evaluate cognitive complaints and assess cognition in patients with complaints. - 3.3 In patients aged 65 years and older with diabetes and a diagnosis of cognitive impairment (i.e., mild cognitive impairment or dementia), we suggest that medication regimens should be simplified (see recommendation 3.1) and glycemic targets tailored (i.e., be more lenient; see recommendation 4.1) to improve compliance and prevent treatment-related complications.
-(2l⊕⊕OO)
+Always evaluate cognitive complaints and assess cognition in patients with complaints.

+3.3 In patients aged 65 years and older with diabetes and a diagnosis of cognitive impairment (i.e., mild cognitive impairment or dementia), we suggest that medication regimens should be simplified (see recommendation 3.1) and glycemic targets tailored (i.e., be more lenient; see recommendation 4.1) to improve compliance and prevent treatment-related complications.
+(2| $\oplus\oplus OO)$

 Technical remark: Medical and nonmedical treatment and care for cognitive symptoms in people with diabetes and cognitive impairment are no different from those in people without diabetes and cognitive impairment.
-Depending on the situation and preferences of the patient, a primary caregiver can be involved in decision-making and management of medication.
+Depending on the situation and preferences of the patient, a primary caregiver can be involved in decisionmaking and management of medication.